Naomi183/EXAM/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Netlify](https://sleeike.netlify.app/).
+This project was hosted with [Netlify](https://sleeike.netlify.app/).